hlgr360/so-simple-theme/_posts/blog/2020-02-25-installing-kali-macos.md

 To add persistence open the `gparted` under Linux and add a new 'primary, ext3' partition on your USB stick.
 Label it as 'persistence'.
 After creating the new partition the only remaining task is the step 4 in <https://www.kali.org/docs/usb/kali-linux-live-usb-persistence/> and you are done (after a reboot).
 (Note: I had to use vi to create the file as sudo).

-Enjoy .. but now I better watch out for my son's diabolical laugh when he tries to DOS me .. but guess what, it is a challenge I gladly accept.
+Enjoy .. but now I better watch out for my son's diabolical laugh when he tries to DoS me .. but guess what, it is a challenge I gladly accept.

 Hacking you must, but with great power great responsibility comes.